Vitamin B1 (thiamine)

 Most foods contain small amounts of thiamine.
 Large amounts can be found in pork and organ meats.
 Other good dietary sources of thiamine include whole-grain or enriched cereals and rice, legumes, wheat germ, bran, brewer's yeast, and blackstrap molasses.
-However, the vitamin is easily destroyed when exposed to heat.

 How to Take It